-Pneumothorax can affect one or both of the lungs may be affected, bilateral pneumothorax is more common.
-It may be open or closed.
-Air can enter the pleural space in one of two ways.
-From an penetrating wound through the thoracic wall, which allows air to enter from the outside (open), or air leaking from respiratory tract or esophagus into the pleural space (closed).
+Pneumothorax can affect one or both of the lungs, bilateral (both lungs) is more common and can be open or closed.
+Air can enter the pleural space in one of two ways, from a penetrating wound through the thoracic wall, which allows air to enter from the outside (open), or air leaking from respiratory tract or esophagus into the pleural space (closed).

-A rare complication can occur in some cats where a one way valve develops so when the cat inhales air is sucked in, but is unable to exit when the cat exhales, this is known as tension pneumothorax and is life threatening.
+A rare complication can occur in some cats where a one-way valve develops so when the cat inhales air is sucked in but is unable to exit when the cat exhales, this is known as tension pneumothorax and is life-threatening.
 It can occur with both traumatic and spontaneous pneumothorax.

-This is the most common cause of pneumothorax in cats.
-Common causes include:
+This is the most common cause of pneumothorax in cats, common causes include:

-Penetrating wounds from gunshots, bites, stab wounds which allow air from outside into the pleural cavity
+- Penetrating wounds from gunshots, bites, stab wounds which allow air from outside into the pleural cavity

-Fractured ribs can penetrate the lungs
+- Fractured ribs can penetrate the lungs

-Trauma to the lungs which allows air to escape into the surrounding area such as a broken rib
+- Trauma to the lungs which allows air to escape into the surrounding area such as a broken rib

-Trauma from a vehicle
+- Trauma from a vehicle

-Fall from a height
+- Fall from a height

-Rupture of the bronchus, trachea, lung or esophagus
+- Rupture of the bronchus, trachea, lung or esophagus

 Medically induced pneumothorax occurs as a result of surgical procedures such as:

-Anorexia (loss of appetite)
+- Anorexia (loss of appetite)

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 Listening to the chest may reveal abnormal, harsh or even decreased lung sounds.

-Confirmation of pneumothorax is made via chest x-rays which can also provide additional information such as the extent of pneumothorax as well as possible causes.
+- Confirmation of pneumothorax is made via chest x-rays which can also provide additional information such as the extent of pneumothorax as well as possible causes.

-Echocardiogram to look for heartworms in the heart.
+- Echocardiogram to look for heartworms in the heart.

-Blood tests to look for antigen or antibodies to heartworm or microfilaria.
+- Blood tests to look for antigen or antibodies to heartworm or microfilaria.

-Fecal examination or tracheal aspiration to look for lung worm or lung fluke eggs or larvae.
+- Fecal examination or tracheal aspiration to look for lungworm or lung fluke eggs or larvae.

-Thoracocentesis (see above in diagnosis) to remove trapped air for cases with larger volumes of trapped air.
+- Thoracocentesis (see above in diagnosis) to remove trapped air for cases with larger volumes of trapped air.

-Analgesics to relieve pain.
+- Analgesics to relieve pain.